 Unlike the gentleman on YouTube (see bottom of page), I do not have carpentry skills and wingnuts, but my method seems to be working OK so far.

-As mentioned in my dried flower diary for August, I wanted quite a big press, at least A4 paper size.
+I wanted quite a big press, at least A4 paper size.
 I confidently went out to the garage thinking I’d find a couple of pieces of wood/hardboard/chipboard to fit the bill, but no such luck.
 However I did come across a couple of ceramic floor tiles, each about 40cm square, which are satisfyingly heavy.
 I cut enough blotting paper and card for 5 layers.
 The cardboard was salvaged from some old unused boxes, but I had to buy the blotting paper.
 Each layer requires 2 sheets of card and 2 sheets of blotting paper to provide sufficient absorbency.
 Once I had assembled all the flowers into the press with all the layers sandwiched together (I used all five straight away but I can easily add more), I weighed it down with a 10Kg sack of dried lavender from the workshop and left it for a week.

 My pressed flower results